 Annual $1,000 college scholarship(s) will be applied to undergraduate studies for junior members of STCA in good standing.
 The number of scholarships will be determined by the number and quality of applications received and the funds available through the STCA Junior Incentive Fund.

-Any high school junior or senior (ages 16-18) that are involved with Scottish Terrier showmanship in AKC/STCA activities.
+Any high school junior or senior (ages 16-18) that is involved with Scottish Terrier showmanship in AKC/STCA activities.
 To be eligible, the applicant and parent must be a member of STCA in good standing.
-Applicants need to be a junior or senior in high school in good academic standing (according to AKC criteria 3.0 or above) or have documentation substantiating the meeting of quality home school standards or special needs requirements
+Applicants need to be a junior or senior in high school in good academic standing (according to AKC criteria 3.0 or above) or have documentation substantiating the meeting of quality home school standards or special needs requirements.

 Below are applications for the grant and scholarship programs.
 Please download or print the applications and follow the instruction for submission to the STCA.